Jingxiang-Zhang/Ext2_file_system_design/README.md

   <img src="https://github.com/Jingxiang-Zhang/Ext2_file_system_design/blob/main/img/FCB_top_layer.png">
 </div>

 This is the inode structure.
 It has two type of pointer, one is the inside pointer, the other is outside pointer.
 For FCB inside the 4096 bytes block, the inside pointer will be in used, otherwise the outside pointer will be in used.
-Note that those 30 FCB in one block must be in one directory, in order to guarantee the correction.
+Note that those 30 FCB in one block must be in one directory, in order to guarantee the correctness.

 <div align="center">
   <img src="https://github.com/Jingxiang-Zhang/Ext2_file_system_design/blob/main/img/FCB_link.png">